Little League World Series: States, Countries With the Most Championships

-Which states, countries have the most Little League World Series titles? originally appeared on NBC Sports Washington
+Which states, countries have the most Little League World Series titles? originally appeared on NBC Sports Philadelphia

 Baseball is back in Williamsport, Pa., and there will be more teams there than usual.